GreenAI-Uppa/deep_learning_mcmc/README.md

 # Deep learning by MCMC - PAC-Bayesian Sparse and Binary CNNs

-This branch is an illustration of the paper "PAC-Bayesian Sparse and Binary CNNs" submitted to the Journal of Machine Learning Research".
+This branch is an illustration of the paper "PAC-Bayesian Sparse and Binary CNNs" submitted to the *Journal of Machine Learning Research*.

 It is a small part of our research activity dedicated to the optimization of neural networks with Markov Chain Monte Carlo.